The

-road to becoming an oculoplastic surgeon is long and requires many years of training
+The road to becoming an oculoplastic surgeon is long and requires many years

-and personal dedication.
-Upon completing four years of college and an additional four years of medical school, the physician
+of training and personal dedication.
+Upon completing four years of college and an additional four years of medical school,

 specialties in medicine.
 Because only a few hundred positions exist for twenty thousand medical students, only the top applicants

-an additional fellowship in oculoplastic surgery completes the experience.
-There are only about twenty such oculoplastic fellowship
+fellowship in oculoplastic surgery completes the experience.
+There are only about twenty such oculoplastic fellowship positions

-positions available in the United States to the hundreds of ophthalmologists who apply.
-In fact only a few hundred oculoplastic
+available in the United States to the hundreds of ophthalmologists who apply.
+In fact only a few hundred oculoplastic surgeons

 |